 Although I prefer fresh herbs over dried herbs, dried ones work in a pinch.

-Chef Neil, for instance, recommends using fresh herbs whenever possible, as they will provide you with the greenest, “herbiest” flavor.
+Many chefs, for instance, recommend using fresh herbs whenever possible, as they will provide you with the greenest, “herbiest” flavor.
 Of course, there are times when fresh herbs just aren’t available.

 - Dried herbs tend to have a deeper, spicier flavor than fresh herbs.
 For that reason, you can usually add less dry herbs than you would fresh herbs.
 That way, those strong flavors won’t overpower your dish.
 A good ratio is 1 to 3.
 For example, if a recipe calls for 3 teaspoons of fresh rosemary, use 1 teaspoon of dried.